 If you’re specifically looking into how to tighten neck skin, neck stretches will both strengthen and tone your neck.
 As your muscles increase in size, your neck skin will tighten in order to accommodate it.
 Strength training for your neck will target fat as you burn calories, so you’ll see a noticeable difference in the thickness of your neck skin.
 The extra flesh under your chin will decrease, and while your neck may get even larger, it’ll mostly be firm, powerful muscle.

 Exercises for a Thicker Neck

-There are plenty of reps and routines designed for how to make your neck thicker.
+There are plenty of reps and routines designed for how to increase neck size.
 Many can be done anywhere from your office to your home.
 However, these produce the best results when done with neck exercise equipment, like the Iron Neck.
 Using neck exercise equipment helps to maintain your posture as you do exercises.
 It also provides resistance, which is essential to building a strong neck.
 Remember, the goal is to build muscle that can withstand impact.